 At Tranent we meet on the 1st, 3rd and 5th Tuesday Evening at 18:45 for 19:00.
 Business often includes a talk on a subject of general interest by an outside speaker..

 Every Rotarian has the right to attend the meeting of any other club and Rotarians may invite non-Rotarian guests to their own club meetings.

 Weekly meetings promote fellowship and acquaintance.
 Through this fellowship Rotarians find the inspiration to serve the community.

-Enjoyable, Fun: Rotary is fun, a lot of fun.
+Fun: Rotary is fun, a lot of fun.
 Each meeting is fun.
 The club projects are fun.
 Social activities are fun.
-The service is fun.
+Serving others is fun.

 Public Speaking Skills: Many individuals who joined Rotary were afraid to speak in public.
 Rotary develops confidence and skill in public communication and the opportunity to practice and perfect these skills.

-Citizenship in the World: Every Rotarian wears a pin badge that says "Rotary International."
-There are few places on the globe that do not have a Rotary Club.
-Every Rotarian is welcome, even encouraged, to attend any of the 29,000 clubs in 194 nations and geographical regions.
-This means instant friends in both ones own community and in the world community.
+Citizenship in the World: Every Rotarian wears a pin that says "Rotary International."
+There are few places on the globe that do not have a Rotary club.
+Every Rotarian is welcome - even encouraged - to attend any of the 33,000 clubs in over 200 nations and geographical regions.
+This means instant friends in both one's own community and in the world community.

 Entertainment: Every Rotary club and district has parties and activities that provide diversion in one's business life.
 Rotary holds conferences, conventions, assemblies, and institutes that provide entertainment in addition to Rotary information, education, and service.

 Cultural Awareness: Around the world, practically every religion, country, culture, race, creed, political persuasion, language, color, and ethnic identity is found in Rotary.
 It is a cross section of the world's most prominent citizens from every background.
 Rotarians become aware of their cultures and learn to love and work with people everywhere.
 They become better citizens of their countries in the process.